 There are roughly thirty eight species of spiders that are found in the state of Georgia.
 Those species range from the standard black and yellow garden spider to the feared black widow spider.
 Not all spiders are bad though.
 Some provide benefits as they eat other bugs that you don’t want in and around your home.

 Spiders such as the mouse, hobo, black widow, and brown recluse can be extremely dangerous.
 Others found in Georgia that may bite include the black house and wolf spider which can be dangerous but not typically lethal.
 Even more found in Georgia include the star-bellied orb-weaver, southeastern wandering spider, various species of the jumping spider, huntsman spider, eastern parson spider, varying species of the fishing spider, furrow orb-weaver, southern house spider, green lynx spider, and the curiously shaped arrow-shaped micrathena.

 Getting rid of pests can require a combination of indoor and outdoor pest control.
 Learning how to kill spiders is part of the process, but to keep them from returning, ensure that other insects can’t invade your house.
 Preventing pests from entering your home is a good way to keep spiders from following to feed on them.
-If you find yourself doing these things and still have a issue with spiders, call Any Pest Inc today!
+If you find yourself doing these things and still have a issue with spiders, call Lookout Pest Control, formerly Any Pest Inc., today!

 Spider Removal & Control

-All of these tips may help to eliminate and prevent spiders, however, only a qualified pest control professional can ensure that the spider infestation in your house has been properly dealt with.
-Here at Any Pest, Inc we have two decades worth of necessary skills and experience to treat your spider infestation correctly so that you can rest assured spiders aren’t crawling around in your home.
+All of these tips may help to eliminate and prevent the problem, however, only a qualified pest control professional can ensure that the spider infestation in your house has been properly dealt with.
+Here at Lookout Pest Control we have three decades worth of necessary skills and experience to treat your spider infestation correctly so that you can rest assured spiders aren’t crawling around in your home.